-Property in Cyprus is registered on a land registry similar to that of the United Kingdom.
-The Land Registry system in Cyprus has been continually updated and modernized to make it one of the most efficient and sophisticated land registry systems in the world.
+Property in Cyprus is registered on a land registry like that of the United Kingdom.
+The Land Registry system in Cyprus has been continually updated and modernised to make it one of the most efficient and sophisticated land registry systems in the world.
 Property purchasing in Cyprus is therefore a very straightforward and simple procedure.

 Property purchase permission

 EU citizens that are permanent residents in Cyprus do not require permission to buy any immovable property.
-Non-Cypriot citizens require permission from the Council of Ministers to purchase property in Cyprus.
+Non-Cypriot, non-EU citizens do however require permission from the Council of Ministers to purchase property in Cyprus.
 This normally takes from 6 to 14 months and without this permission Title Deeds cannot be transferred to the purchaser.
-Although time consuming, this is a quite easy, problem-free process
+Although time consuming, this is a quite easy, straightforward process.

 Financing property purchase

-Cyprus Banks can finance you for up to 70% of the total selling price.
-There are many different packages available from all Cyprus banks; one option is not to pay for the first 2 years of your loan or even pay very low instalments (Grace Period).
-You can also design your instalments based on your financial capabilities and you can also be financed in EURO or any other currencies.
+Cypriot Banks can finance you for up to 70% of the total selling price.
+There are many different packages available from all Cypriot banks; one option is not to pay for the first 2 years of your loan or even pay very low instalments (Grace Period).
+You can also design your instalments based on your financial capabilities and you can also chose be financed in Euro’s or any other applicable currencies.

-The cost of advise from an experienced property solicitor before signing a contract of sale might range between €1000 and €1700, usually payable on signing the contract.
+The cost of advice from an experienced property solicitor before signing a contract of sale might range between €1000 and €1700, and is usually payable upon signing the contract.